miladrahimi/phprouter/README.md

 ## Error Handling

-Your application runs through the `Router::disptach()` method, you should put it in a `try` block and catch exceptions that will be thrown by your application and the router.
+Your application runs through the `Router::dispatch()` method.
+You should put it in a `try` block and catch exceptions that will be thrown by your application and PhpRouter.

 ```php
 use MiladRahimi\PhpRouter\Router;